 Grieving is a normal response to the death of a loved one.
 When a baby dies, the family may also mourn the loss of their hopes and dreams, and of their lifetime with that child.
 Caring, supportive hospital staff can help a family through the initial shock and crisis in an effort to adjust to life without your baby.

 For more information about bereavement services, please contact Janet Press, RNC, MSN, CT, Perinatal Bereavement Services Coordinator, at 315/470-7372.

 NICU Graduates Reunion

 The loving bond that forms between our team and our patients and their families is on full display each year during our NICU Graduates Reunion.
-This popular event attracts more than 400 former "preemies" and their families, who come back to Crouse to thank the nurses and doctors who cared for them during their first few weeks and months.
+This popular event attracts more than 300 former NICU patients and their families, who come back to Crouse to thank the nurses and doctors who cared for them during their first few weeks and months.